decentstack/decentstack/README.md

-`opts.noforward` the manager keeps track of which keys have been exchanged to which peers, if a new key is encountered then by default the manager initiates a new advertise exchange with all active peers that have not been offered that key yet.
+`opts.noforward` the manager keeps track of which keys have been exchanged to which peers, if a new key is encountered then by default the manager initiates a new announce exchange with all active peers that have not been offered that key yet.
 This flags turns off that behaviour.